monkeyx-net/ManicMiner-LOVE2D/README.md

 ## Video & Audio

-I have attempted to love2d to keep the effect below
+I have attempted to keep the following in the love2d conversion:-

-Some subtle improvements have been made to make the game more enjoyable:

 - Per pixel colouring.
 This eliminates colour clashing.
 - 16 colour palette.